ros-controls/control.ros.org/humble/_sources/doc/ros2_controllers/joint_trajectory_controller/doc/parameters.rst

   Default: false

+start_with_holding (bool)
+  If true, start with holding position after activation.
+Otherwise, no command will be sent until the first trajectory is received.

+  Default: true

 allow_nonzero_velocity_at_trajectory_end (boolean)
   If false, the last velocity point has to be zero or the goal will be rejected.

   Default: true

+cmd_timeout (double)
+  Timeout after which the input command is considered stale.
+  Timeout is counted from the end of the trajectory (the last point).
+  ``cmd_timeout`` must be greater than ``constraints.goal_time``,
+  otherwise ignored.

+  If zero, timeout is deactivated"

+  Default: 0.0

 constraints (structure)
   Default values for tolerances if no explicit values are states in JointTrajectory message.